 ON VIEW 29th November -20th December 2018

 John Mitchell Fine Paintings, 17 Avery Row, London, W1k 4BF Monday to Friday 10.00-17.00 hrs.
-All paintings are for sale.
+All paintings were for sale.
 For more information please contact William Mitchell at firstname.lastname@example.org

 During December 2017 James travelled to Patagonia, South America, with two experienced climbers, to explore and paint the mountain landscapes.
 This expedition is the lastest in a series of gruelling pilgrimages that James has made to paint remote landscapes from the Himalayas to the Atlas Mountains.
 An exhibition of the work, showing both studies made on site and larger work made in the studio, will be on show at John Mitchell Fine Painting, London, this November and December.